 Standardized CBRN response capabilities have been created by the Federal Emergency Management Agency (FEMA) in order to reduce the loss of life and safeguard environmental and economic stability during a crisis.

-CBRN Passive Protection Passive protection against chemical, biological, radiological, and nuclear (CBRN) threats. encompasses actions made to reduce or eliminate the risk of CBRN attacks and their impacts.
+CBRN passive defense is protection against chemical, biological, radiological, and nuclear (CBRN) threats.
+This encompasses actions made to reduce or eliminate the risk of CBRN attacks and their impacts.
 Maintaining military operations in a CBRN environment is the objective of this mission area.

 Related Questions and Answers